praveen-nb/grid-vision-cloud-ops/README-ZERO-TRUST.md

 3. Contact your security team
 4. For emergencies, use break-glass procedures

-## 📄 License
+## License

 This implementation is provided under the MIT License.
 See LICENSE file for details.

 ---

-**⚠️ Security Notice**: This Zero Trust implementation provides enterprise-grade security for critical infrastructure.
+**Security Notice**: This Zero Trust implementation provides enterprise-grade security for critical infrastructure.
 Regular updates and monitoring are essential for maintaining security effectiveness.